TL;DR

 What has to be true before you test PMax

-If you are going to test PMax for B2B, these are non-negotiable prerequisites.
-Skip any of them and you will waste budget.
+Performance Max for B2B requires six non-negotiable prerequisites.
+Skip any of them, and the campaign will waste budget.

 HubSpot integration with Google Ads to import pipeline events